Get a quote

 • Planned rolling brownouts.

-• Your service is being cut off for nonpayment.
+• Your service being cut off for nonpayment.

 • A failure of the electrical grid.

-• Excluded events, such as earthquakes, floods, and normal wear and tear.
+• Excluded events, such as earthquakes, flood, and normal wear and tear.

 • Malfunctioning or poorly installed equipment.